 Although the next tip is related to the previous, it is so important that it is worth highlighting.
 Entry and exit routes are critical to hunters’ success.
 Without good entry and exit, we can ruin our chances at a mature animal on our way to the stand for the first time.
 Conversely, with exceptional entry and exit routes, we can often hunt a deer multiple times before the gig ends.
 You can make use of popular hunting apps that can help you pinpoint the ideal entry and exit routes.
 Hunting a feeder is no different, and anytime you hunt food in the afternoon, exiting can be tricky at best.

 Over the years, I have been forced on many occasions to stay hours after dark to avoid bumping a buck I am pursuing.
 This is especially true when hunting destination food sources like bean fields.
 When hunting a feeder, there will be times you should wait until the deer clear out before you exit, which can mean waiting a while.
-There are also some other unique circumstances when it would be beneficial for a hunting group to leave well before dark.
+There are also some other unique circumstances when it would be beneficial for a hunting group with an outdoor activities app to leave well before dark.

 Instead of waiting it out, doing soft bumps can be a very smart move.
 For example, a fellow member from your hunting group can slowly creep in on a 4-wheeler to push the deer off.
 If you are hunting alone, coyote howls can be a much softer bump than just walking out of your hide.
 If legal in your state, you could even set up an electronic predator call to create disturbance enough so that you can get out without being found out